 Similar to segmenting employees based on their job title or department, targeting communications to larger business units, divisions or specialized groups, allows you to cut out information from your all-staff communications that are only really important to these specific groups.

 How your organization is structured will inform what kind of groups or divisions you target.
 For example, you could group together all employees on the East Coast, all manufacturing teams, or all customer-facing departments.

-6. Employee lists segmented by the recipients’ primary language
+6. Employee email lists segmented by the recipients' primary language

 For enterprises with offices around the globe, having an employee distribution list for each language can help you make sure your messages are understood.

-Being able to target employees in their preferred or primary language (regardless of their physical location) gives you the opportunity to tailor and/or translate important messages to ensure they are understood, even if English is the default language for the majority of your internal comms.
+By targeting employees in their preferred or primary language (regardless of their physical location), you have the opportunity to translate or adapt important messages to ensure they are understood.

-Using employee segmentation can stop your communications from becoming diluted and ignored, while also relieving employees from irrelevant messages and email overload.
+Using employee segmentation helps prevent your communications from becoming diluted and ignored, while also relieving employees from irrelevant messages and email overload.